By: Kendall Jones on April 29th, 2022

 People want to feel like they are contributing team members as opposed to just employees who show up to do a job.
 Show your employees they are appreciated and valued.
 Keep employees motivated by recognizing and rewarding them for their hard work and dedication to your company.

 “Train people well enough so they can leave, treat them well enough so they don't want to.” – Richard Branson

-Seldom will a job candidate walk through your door with all the prerequisite skills, education, training and work experience listed in your job posting.
+Seldom will a job candidate walk through your door with all the prerequisite skills, education, training, and work experience listed in your job posting.
 Remember, skills can be trained, a strong work ethic typically cannot.
-If you’re willing to put the extra time into training a new hire make sure they have the right attitude, integrity, are reliable and willing to put in the same amount of effort you are investing in them.
+If you’re willing to put the extra time into training a new hire make sure they have the right attitude, integrity, are reliable, and are willing to put in the same amount of effort you are investing in them.

 Even after you’ve done your due diligence and made a job offer, not everyone you hire will be a good fit for your firm.
 This will be evident after the first couple of months they are on the job.
 Sometimes businesses are hesitant to let someone go considering the time and money that went into recruiting and training an employee.
 Don’t continue to spend your time and money on an employee who isn’t working out.

-Construction firms need to look to the future by offering internships and co-ops to local high school, trade school and college students.
+Construction firms need to look to the future by offering internships and co-ops to local high schools, trade schools, and college students.
 Reach out to your local universities and community colleges that offer courses of study in the construction industry.
 More and more companies are setting up training programs with community colleges and vocational schools to offer training programs to meet their needs.

 Don’t forget to look to veterans and active-duty military who will soon be transitioning to civilian life and looking to start new careers.
-There are a number of programs like Helmets to Hardhats, Veterans2Construction and Veterans in Piping are all geared to attracting and training veterans for careers in construction.
+There are a number of programs like Helmets to Hardhats and Veterans in Piping geared to attracting and training veterans for careers in construction.

 About Kendall Jones